Icinga/icinga2/doc/6-distributed-monitoring.md

        accept_config = true
     }

-Now it is time to validate the configuration and restart the Icinga 2 daemon on both nodes.
+Now it is time to validate the configuration and to restart the Icinga 2 daemon on both nodes.

 Example on CentOS 7: